johnnyxmas/ScanCannon/README.md

 ![scancannon](http://oi43.tinypic.com/2vwwdpw.jpg)

-ScanCannon v0.85
+ScanCannon v0.91
 =========
 The speed of masscan with the reliability and detailed enumeration of nmap!

 Handles the enumeration of large networks, including banner grabbing & OS / service version guessing at high speed.
 Uses masscan to quickly identify open ports, then calls nmap to gain details on the systems / services listening on those ports.
 Data is stored in both masscan & nmap standard outputs, as well as a few other grepable intermediary files, all nicely organized into per-network directories to make your boss think you know what you're doing.

-CHANGELOG FOR v0.85:
+CHANGELOG FOR v0.91:

-* Output files are now named more applicably
-* Some output changed to CSV where appropriate
+* Sub/domain aggregation actually works now.

 TO-DO:

-* Root domain detection for International TLDs (Such as .co.uk) doesn't work too well.
+* Root domain detection for International TLDs (Such as .co.uk) doesn't work too well due to InterNIC, etc not complying with ARIN standards.
 Need to fix this.
-* Would like to add some OSINT features based on historical WHOIS data (i.e. same phone #, same address, etc)
+* Add arguments for Masscan & nmap speeds

 Software Requirements: